ateresaqueiroga/intro_2_debugging_workshop/README.md

 This case demonstrates a bug in generating a scatter plot.
 The bug arises from a logical error in attempting to highlight certain points on the plot.

 ## Case 5
+This example demonstrates a common error encountered when filtering [Pandas](https://pandas.pydata.org/getting_started.html) DataFrames using logical operators such as 'and' and 'or', implemented in [JupyterLab](https://jupyterlab.readthedocs.io/en/latest/index.html).

+<b>Problem Description</b>
+The error message "ValueError: The truth value of a Series is ambiguous" occurs due to improper usage of logical operators.
+The error arises when attempting to filter a DataFrame based on multiple conditions using the 'and' operator.
+In this case, the conditions are applied to different columns of the DataFrame.
+The incorrect usage of 'and' with Pandas Series results in the ambiguity of the truth value, leading to the ValueError.

 ---------